6 Tips for Thriving at Parties, Holidays, and Special Events for Mast Cell Activation Syndrome and Histamine Intolerance

 I have both Mast Cell Activation Syndrome and Histamine Intolerance myself.
 I used to feel left out at parties.
 I remember one party where everyone else was enjoying guacamole, shrimp cocktails, and lots of booze.

-But I knew if I cheated, I would feel so sick.
+I knew if I cheated, I would feel so sick.
 And it definitely wasn’t worth it to me.

 I went home feeling really down about my Mast Cell Activation Syndrome and Histamine Intolerance.

-But then I decided that I didn’t need to have guac or a glass of champagne to have a good time.
+But then I decided I didn’t need to have guac or a glass of champagne to have a good time.
 I figured out how to enjoy a party and still feel healthy the next day.

 Are you navigating holiday events, birthday parties, or any other social occasions?
 You can use these tips to make sure you have fun without the histamine or mast cell hangover.

-If the host insists s/he has everything covered, you can let them know you have some significant food allergies.
-And tell them it would really help you to bring food you know can eat without feeling sick.
-I don’t get into the difference between allergies and intolerances.
-I just let people know I have some special food needs.
+If the host insists they have everything covered, you can let them know you have some significant food allergies.
+And tell them it would really help you to bring food you know you can eat without feeling sick.

-Bonus tip – grab your food early and don’t eat anything that was made the day before or has been sitting out.
+Bonus tip: Grab your food early and don’t eat anything that was made the day before or has been sitting out.
 See #4 for more about this.

-Tip #2: How to Not Feel Deprived at Special Events when you have Mast Cell Activation Syndrome or Histamine Intolerance
+Tip #2: How to Not Feel Deprived at Special Events

 Instead of making ho-hum dishes, make something fun!